DenisDiaz21/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+Semantic HTML are HTML tags that describe themselves.
+Such as <p> for paragraph or <h1> for heading number one.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+Display: block acts as a block for HTML elements.
+Nothing can be to the side of it.
+Display: inline allows you to have HTML elements inside and next to one another but it looks more crowded.

 3. What are the 4 areas of the box model?
+Margin, padding, border, and content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+It works on the y-axis for vertical alignment.

 5. Explain why git is valuable to a team of developers.
+GIT is valuable because it is the way developers can share ideas and work with one another.
+Not only that but it allows for collaboration on a big project.
+It can be split into different parts among a team of devs, and then all sent back together as one to the main cloud/project.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.